English I/English I Honors

 Health and Physical Education

 In this class we present to the students a broad base of relevant health topics and activities that will impact their well being.
-Through these activites and ensuing discussions we emphasize the importance of physical activity and its role in maintaing their body—that the decisions they make and disciplines they establish now will have a large influence on their quality of life.
+Through these activities and ensuing discussions we emphasize the importance of health.
+Relevant topics include: personal health and wellness, social and emotional health, safety, and nutrition and physical activity and their role in maintaining their body.
+Emphasis will be placed on the student’s acquiring knowledge and assuming responsibility for one’s own health.

 Personal Finance is a course designed to inform students how individual choices directly influence occupational goals and future earnings potential.
 Real world topics covered will include income, money management, spending and credit, as well as saving and investing.
 Students will design personal and household budgets; simulate use of checking and saving accounts; demonstrate knowledge of finance, debt, and credit management; and evaluate and understand insurance and taxes.
 This course will provide a foundational understanding for making informed personal financial decisions.